The World's Largest Modern & Contemporary Prints & Editions Platform

 Browse artworks

-Since he first appeared on the street art scene in Bristol around the early 2000s, Banksy’s art has conquered city streets, buildings, the London Underground and gallery walls around the world from Paris through New York to the West Bank and even his own bathroom during lockdown.
+Since he first appeared on the street art scene in Bristol around the early 2000s, Banksy’s art has conquered city streets, buildings, the London Underground and gallery walls around the world from Paris to New York to the West Bank and even his own bathroom during lockdown.
 London has some of the best-known public artworks by the notorious artist, with each mural having its own unique story – even though many have since then been removed, covered with plexiglass for protection, vandalised or peeled off by thieves.
 Here’s our personal top 12, their date of appearance, location and the message behind the art.

 If Graffiti Changed Anything It Would Be Illegal by Banksy - MyArtBrokerIf Graffiti Changed Anything It Would Be Illegal © Banksy 2011